Louis and Manette Mayberg

 Trustees Louis and Manette Mayberg created the Mayberg Foundation as a grant making family foundation with a high impact, entrepreneurial approach to philanthropy.
 Both Manette and Louis serve on a variety of boards and are deeply involved in many issues and initiatives impacting how future generations will sustain Jewish values, literacy, practice and belief.
 Their philanthropic passions include Jewish outreach and Jewish education.
 Manette and Louis married in 1989, and are the parents of two sons and two daughters.
 They live in Kemp Mill, Maryland and Bal Harbour, Florida.

-Louis Mayberg is co-founder and principal of the Advisor to ProShares and ProFunds, the Exchange Traded Funds and Mutual Funds where he served as president for 15 years until March, 2012.
+Louis Mayberg co-founded ProShares and ProFunds, Exchange Traded Funds, and Mutual Funds, where he served as principal until March, 2012.
 Mr. Mayberg has more than 30 years of experience in the financial services and investment industries and has started or rehabilitated numerous companies.

 An active community volunteer and philanthropist, Mr. Mayberg has served on a variety of international, national and local boards and currently serves as Hillel board president at his alma mater, George Washington University.
 A trustee of the Mayberg Foundation along with his wife, Manette, he takes an entrepreneurial approach to philanthropy and counts among his most impactful initiatives Momentum (formerly Jewish Women's Renaissance Project), Securing America’s Future Energy and Citizens for Responsibility and Ethics in Washington.